 Bruce M. Rodgers.
 On October 22, 2015, we entered into an employment agreement with Mr. Bruce M. Rodgers, our Chief Executive Officer.
 A cost-cutting initiative was implemented by the company on August 31, 2016.
-The employment agreement was subsequently amended to reduced Mr. Rodgers' annual compensation to \$269,500.
+The employment agreement was subsequently amended to reduce Mr. Rodgers' annual compensation to \$269,500 but effective April 15, 2019 his employment agreement was amended torevert his annual base salary back to the amount originally set forth in the employment which was \$385,000.
 The employment agreement states that he may be granted annual bonuses at the discretion of the Board of Directors.
 Mr. Rodgers is entitled to participate in all of our pension, life insurance, health insurance, disability insurance and other benefit plans on the same basis as our other employee officers participate.
 The term of Mr. Rodgers' agreement is for three years and is automatically renewed each year unless terminated for "cause", as defined in the employment agreement.
 He will receive the base salary and benefits due under the employment agreement for the remainder of the term if terminated "without cause", as defined in the employment agreement, or such base salary shall be paid for the remainder of the term to his estate if his employment is terminated due to his death.
 Mr. Rodgers' employment agreement contains certain non-competition covenants and confidentiality provisions.